fsrodriguezm/ansible-docker/README.md

 # ansible-docker

 This Ansible playground has been set up with Docker images using centos7 latest image. systemd and sshd services are enbled.
-The creation of an ssh key is required in order for the ansible control node to communicate with the remote nodes.
+An ssh key pair is created automatically in order for the ansible control node to communicate with the remote nodes.

 A docker-compose file is utilzed to bring up all three containers and mount the ssh key pairs in their respective locations.

-A Makefile is used for building the Docker image, bringing up the services and the removal a file `docker exec -it r-host-1 rm /run/nologin` because of Docker lack of tmpfs support.
+A Makefile is used for building the Docker image, bringing up the services, creating an ssh key pair and the removal a file `docker exec -it r-host-1 rm /run/nologin` because of Docker lack of tmpfs support.
 <br><br>
 https://github.com/CentOS/sig-cloud-instance-images/issues/60